Bose QuietComfort SC vs Razer BlackShark V2 Pro (2023)

 Which one is better?

-The Razer BlackShark V2 Pro (2023) is the better buy for most people - its 70-hour battery crushes the Bose QuietComfort SC's 24 hours.
-That said, grab the Bose if you want top-tier noise cancellation and a lighter headset - it's lighter.
+The Razer BlackShark V2 Pro (2023) is the better buy for most people - its 70-hour battery life crushes the Bose QuietComfort SC.
+That said, grab the QuietComfort SC if you prioritize outstanding noise cancellation and a more compact design - it's lighter at 8.5oz compared to the Razer's 11.3oz.

 Who should buy each?

-Choose the Bose QuietComfort SC if: you want world-class noise cancellation, need a lightweight headset for all-day wear, or prefer reliable physical controls.
+Choose the Bose QuietComfort SC if: you need impressive noise cancellation for travel, prioritize comfort for long listening sessions, or prefer a lighter headset.
 (8.47 oz weight)

-Choose the Razer BlackShark V2 Pro (2023) if: you need the longest battery life, want the best microphone for gaming, or play for hours without worrying about charging.
+Choose the Razer BlackShark V2 Pro (2023) if: you play games for hours on end, want the best mic quality for streaming, or need a headset with exceptional battery life.
 (11.29 oz weight)

 Conclusion